 If Language Solutions did a “Wrapped,” à la Spotify, it would show that 38 of our projects in 2022 were translations about HIV.
 These included 2 global conferences (AIDS 2022 in Montreal and Fast-Track Cities 2022 in Seville), more than 77,500 words translated between 3 languages (English, French, and Spanish), 7 file formats, and 235 hours of project management.
 Our translations about HIV were primarily for 1 client (Gilead Sciences) and fell into 2 main categories (awareness and prescription drug information).

 We’ve been doing translations about HIV and other topics for Gilead Sciences for years.
-Some of their materials that we translate are written to educate people about overall sexual health, including HIV prevention.
+Some of their materials that we translate are written to educate people about overall sexual health, including HIV prevention and treatment.
 Others focus on important facts about living with HIV, such as the goal of becoming “undetectable.”
 This means that the viral load of HIV is so low that it cannot be measured by a lab test.
 Many English-language materials about HIV talk about “being undetectable.”
 This wording, however, threw up a flag when translating into Spanish because it could give the impression that people with HIV are, or should be, invisible.
 And while it is important to teach and know that HIV is not visible to the naked eye, we certainly don’t want our translations about HIV to contribute to erasure of HIV-positive individuals.
 So, whenever the source English uses “being undetectable,” our Spanish translation is always more specific about what exactly is undetectable: viral load, virus, level, etc. This more literal description communicates the same idea as the English while avoiding potentially damaging language in Spanish.

 As part of our work for AIDS 2022 and Fast-Track Cities 2022, we translated several videos for Gilead HIV’s Together campaign into French and Spanish.
 This campaign puts a spotlight on people and organizations working to help end the HIV epidemic around the world.
 Among these are Sustained Health Initiatives of the Philippines, led by Dr. Kate Leyritana, and the Gilead COMPASS Initiative.
 COMPASS stands for Commitment to Partnership in Addressing HIV in the Southern States, and the video we subtitled features Rev. Dr. Jonathan Lee Walton and Rev. Dr. Shonda Jones, both faculty at Wake Forest University, discussing the importance of partnering with religious institutions in the southern US to help destigmatize HIV.
 Eliminating stigma is one important step towards preventing the spread of HIV.